JulianvDoorn/R2D2-Scrum-team-6/Video-Bitrate-Experiment/source-videos/README.md

-Source videos are ommited because they have become too large
+Source videos are omitted because they have become too large